KS1: Ben Hope

 Art and Design

-Companion project: Mixing Colours
+Companion project: Mix it

-This essential skills and knowledge project teaches children about basic colour theory by studying the colour wheel and colour mixing.
-It includes an exploration of primary and secondary colours and how artists use colour in their artwork
+This project teaches children about basic colour theory by studying the colour wheel and colour mixing.
+It includes an exploration of primary and secondary colours and how artists use colour in their artwork.

 Computing

-We are Rhythmic
+We are Treasure Hunters

 Religious Education